lemonade-hq/mcpr/README.md

 A Rust implementation of Anthropic's [Model Context Protocol (MCP)](https://docs.anthropic.com/claude/docs/model-context-protocol), an open standard for connecting AI assistants to data sources and tools.

 > **⚠️ IMPORTANT NOTICE**: Version 0.2.0 has been yanked due to critical issues with the SSE transport implementation.
-Please use version 0.2.1 instead, which includes important fixes for client-server communication, message handling, and template generation.
-If you're already using 0.2.0, we strongly recommend upgrading to 0.2.1 to avoid potential issues.
+Please use version 0.2.2 instead, which includes important fixes for client-server communication, message handling, and template generation.
+If you're already using 0.2.0, we strongly recommend upgrading to 0.2.2 to avoid potential issues.

+## Examples

+Check out our [GitHub Tools example](examples/github-tools/README.md) for a complete implementation of an MCP client-server application that interacts with GitHub repositories.
+This example demonstrates how to build a client that can query repository READMEs and search for repositories, with support for multiple servers and client-server disconnection scenarios.
+It's a great starting point for understanding how to build your own MCP applications.

 ## Features